Author/Date Citation Method

 When reproducing an author's word directly, it is extremely important to quote and cite.
 Direct quotations with citation prevents plagiarism and gives the author credit for his/her work.
 The parenthetical cite should always contain the author's surname, the publication year of the work, and the page citation or paragraph number (for nonpaginated material).

-Short, direct quotes (less than 40 words):
+Short, direct quotes (less than 40 words): Incorporate it into the text and enclose it within double quotation marks.

 Author and quote separated